mvarie/TrackingIO-iOS/README.md

 Note
+TrackingIO library, reportedly already including CAID (China Anonymization ID)
+Versions: 1.7.8, 1.8.0
-This is a fork of version 1.7.8 of the TrackingIO library, reportedly already including CAID (China Anonymization ID) For analysis and research.
-Please DO NOT use this library in production.
+For analysis and research.
+Please do not use this library in production.

 Links: